myaut/dtrace-stap-book/book/kernel/virtmem.md

 Consider the following C program which will be translated into assembler:
 ```
 char msg[] = "Hallo, world";	// mov %edi, $224cc
-msg[1]++;						// add (%edi), $4
+msg[1] += 4;					// add (%edi), $4
 ```
 When single instance of that program is running, it will work as expected, message will become "Hello, world".
-But what will happen if two instances of program will run simultaneously?
+But what will happen if two instances of program will be run simultaneously?
 Since compiler have used absolute addressing, second program may have been overwritten data of first instance of a program, making it "Hillo, world!" (actually, before that, program loader should load original message "Hallo, world" back).
-So multiprocessing creates two problems: same addresses of different processes shouldn't point to same physical memory cell and processes should be disallowed to write to memory that doesn't belong to them. _Virtual memory_ is an answer to that problem
+So multiprocessing creates two problems: same addresses of different processes shouldn't point to same physical memory cell and processes should be disallowed to write to memory that doesn't belong to them. _Virtual memory_ is an answer to that problems.

 Modern virtual memory mechanisms are based on _page addressing_: all physical memory is divided to a pages of a small size (4 kb in x86).
 Processes are exist in a virtual address space where each subset of addresses, say `[BASE;BASE+PAGESIZE)`, maps to a single page.
 List of such mappings is maintained as _page table_.
 Modern CPUs also provide support for _huge pages_ (Linux) or _large pages_ (Solaris) which may be megabytes or even gigabyte in size.
 Speaking of our previous example, kernel _binary format loader_ will set up a virtual address space for our program, copying all data to a new locations in physical memory: